-This room can also be hired for private events, and the Marlborough Arms would be a lovely place to celebrate a wedding or other special occasion.
+You can also hire this room for private events, and the Marlborough Arms would be a lovely place to celebrate a wedding or other special occasion.

 There’s a continental buffet to help yourself to, including a selection of meat and cheese, juices, fruit, cereal and yoghurt.
 There was also a selection of pastries, muffins and waffles with a jug of syrup.

-A pot of tea was brought to the table for Mark, and I sipped a good, strong cup of filter coffee while we perused the breakfast menu.
+A pot of tea arrived at our table for Mark, and I sipped a good, strong cup of filter coffee while we perused the breakfast menu.